Peidong-Wang/Feature-Extraction-for-Speech-Recognition/README.md

 This repository contains Python scripts for the feature extraction process in speech recognition systems.
 It is originated from Kaldi (https://github.com/kaldi-asr/kaldi), but may be more flexible for most speech recognition systems, especially end-to-end ones.

 ## Contents
-1. feature_extraction_template.py: a template for the feature extraction process, blocks which need to be filled by the user are commented with the keywork "BLOCK"
+1. feature_extraction_template.py: a template for the feature extraction process, blocks which need to be filled by the user are commented with the keyword "BLOCK"
 2. utils/extract_window.py: the preprocessing and window slicing functions
 3. utils/fft2melmx.py: an adopted script calculating mel weights for the conversion from the fft feature to the mel feature, see the comments in the file for details
 4. utils/deltas.py: the delta feature calculation function used in TensorFlow graphs